davidtkeane/todoist-cli-python-api/README.md

 ## 🥷 Where to get the Todoist API key.

 1. Login with a new account or old account.
-2. Then go to today [Todoist Website](https://app.todoist.com/app/today) for the API
+2. Then go to today [Todoist Website](https://app.todoist.com/app/today) for the API Key.
 3. Click your profile name and settings.
-4. Click Integrations
+4. Click Integrations.
-5. Click Developer
+5. Click Developer.
-6. Copy API Token
+6. Copy API Token.
 7. Add to API Key when the install.py asks for it.
 The .env file will be created if the file is not there.

 ## 💻 Developer API Documentation